mootools/mootools-core/Docs/Element/Element.Event.md

 ### Event: mouseenter

-This event fires when the mouse enters the area of the dom Element and will not be fired again if the mouse crosses over children of the Element (unlike mouseover).
+This event fires when the mouse enters the area of the DOM Element and will not be fired again if the mouse crosses over children of the Element (unlike mouseover).

 #### Examples: